Indian visa for Filipinos: don’t commit the same mistake I did!

 “Madam, I can access the system and put your Indian e-visa to normal processing so you won’t have to pay this price.”

 What, really, they can do that????
 This is why I truly believe that if you don’t ask, you don’t get.
-I’m from a culture who’s not assertive, who are always doing what we are told.
+I’m from a culture that’s not assertive, who are always doing what we are told.
 No service offers us a solution.
-It’s always on their advantage.
+It’s always to their advantage.